 Under an agreement with the local minor-league baseball team, The Ogden Raptors, patio dining provides a great way to watch home games while enjoying beers, dinner and dessert.
 Both 4-top and 6-top tables are available at $5 per seat.
 The littles can enjoy a playground along with outdoor games like corn hole.
 Dogs are welcome on the patio and can access the area through the alleyway on the north side of the building.

 UTOG brews range from easy-drinking light brews like golden ales and crisp German-style kölsch beers to black rye IPAs.
 They conveniently rate their beers using the ski run system…green dot (easy runs) for lighter beers to black diamond (expert runs) for darker or hoppier beers to help you make your decision.
 Of course, ordering a flight to sample your options is always more fun.

 UTOG’s Sunday brunch is quickly reaching legendary status among locals, so expect a small wait for a table.
 Brunch menu options range from the savory, like their Big Bubba, to the sweet, with a different gourmet French toast every week.

-On top of their amazing beer selection, ORB features a full-service bar and excellent eats ranging from soups, salads, sandwiches, pizza and pub favorites.
+On top of their amazing beer selection, Ogden Beer Company features a full-service bar and excellent eats ranging from soups, salads, sandwiches, pizza and pub favorites.
 Their Saturday and Sunday brunch is the perfect way to start any adventure in Ogden.
 And growlers and crowlers are available for beer on the go.

 Ogden's Own began in 2009 with their first liquor, Underground Herbal Spirit.
 Since then they have become a leading producer of some of Utah's favorite spirits and have become a local hub for people to gather.